 Single passes approximately 1" apart.
 Work across the top of the chin plate and along the lower jaw toward the throat.
-Use two to three stringers as shown.
+Use two to three stringers, depending on the attachment model.

 HYDRAULIC/ROTATION MAINTENANCE

 Hydraulic Requirements

 Operating the attachment below the recommended flow and/or pressure range will adversely affect performance and may damage the rotate motor.